About Ilham Aqil

 Sound and Islam in Singapore: Ethnomusicological Approaches to Islam

-In this seminar, Lutfi Bin Othman (Cambridge University, PhD Candidate), explores Singapore’s sound landscapes with special reference to the Sufi practices of remembrance (dhikr).
-Bin Othman examines the multifaceted [...]
+In this seminar, Lutfi Bin Othman (Cambridge University, PhD Candidate), explored Singapore’s sound landscapes with special reference to the Sufi practices of remembrance (dhikr).
+Bin Othman examined the multifaceted [...]

 A Tale of Two Ṭarīqas: The Iraqi and Khurasani Shāfiʿī Communities

-In this seminar, Dr Mariam Sheibani (Cambridge Muslim College Associate Academic Director and Head of Research) analyses the historical, theological, and legal developments of the Shāfiʿī school in [...]
+In this seminar, Dr Mariam Sheibani (Cambridge Muslim College Associate Academic Director and Head of Research) analysed the historical, theological, and legal developments of the Shāfiʿī school in the [...]

 Science and the Transmission of Islamic Knowledge in Britain